Study MaterialsImportant QuestionsSocialism in Europe and the Russian Revolution Class 9 Important Questions History Chapter 2

 Answer:

-• Outside Forces: The Greens and Whites were backed by French, American, British and Japanese troops.
-All these forces were worried at the growth of socialism in Russia.
+• Outside Forces: Greens and Whites were supported by French, American, British, and Japanese troops, concerned about the rise of socialism in Russia.

 ‘A communist society was the natural society of the future.’
 Explain.